Goal Inference from Open-Ended Dialog: Experiments

 \subsection{Experimental Setup}

-\subsubsection{Synthetic Conversation Generation}
+\textbf{Synthetic Conversation Generation}:

-For our experiments, we simulate human responses with an LLM by conditioning it with a ``human profile" at the beginning of the conversation.
-Both the robot query and the human utterance is generated with GPT4o-mini \cite{openai_api}.
+For our experiments, we simulate human responses with an LLM by conditioning it with a ``human profile'' at the beginning of the conversation.
+Both the robot query and the human utterance is generated with GPT4o-mini \cite{openai_api}, with the temperature parameter set to 0.
 All experiments are set at a conversation bound of 20 rounds.

 For each round of conversation, the robot generates a question given the robot task description and a transcript of the conversation so far with the human.
-For the Grocery Shopping agent domain: the task description is ``You are a shopping agent that is supposed to make purchases for the human.
-Your task is to identify a shopping basket that matches the human's preferences".
-For the robot domain: the task description is to ``interact with objects in the environment to accomplish the human's preferences".
+For the Grocery Shopping agent domain: the description of the agent and the high level task in the scenario is ``You are a shopping agent that is supposed to make purchases for the human.
+Your task is to identify a shopping basket that matches the human's preferences''.
+For the robot domain: the task description is to ``interact with objects in the environment to accomplish the human's preferences''.

 For each round of conversation, given the generated robot query, the human generates a human utterance.
 We simulate the human with an LLM conditioned on a user \textit{human profile} consisting of a description of a human's goal/preference.
-The human profiles that we do experiments on for the Grocery Shopping domain: five profiles on differing levels of specificity for human profile for gathering ingredients for a chocolate flavored cake (generic chocolate cake, gluten allergy, servings, indecision between flavors, and extra celebratory toppings) along with five other profiles for various meal options are: Italian, SuperBowl, organic, diets for those with anemia.
+The human profiles that we do experiments on for the Grocery Shopping domain: four profiles on differing levels of specificity for human profile for gathering ingredients for a chocolate flavored cake (generic chocolate cake, gluten allergy, servings, and extra celebratory toppings) along with six other profiles for various meal options are: Italian, SuperBowl, organic, diets for those with anemia, and stocking up a cafe.
 The \textit{human profiles} for the AI2Thor robot domain experiments are: gathering ingredients for a breakfast sandwich, putting away food, putting away electronic devices, moving valuables into a safe, and gathering cleaning supplies in bathroom.

-\subsubsection{Inference Module}
+Since our model does not take in visual input (we only focus on text information from the environment), there is a limitation on what human profiles can be experimented on for the robot domain experiments.

+For the check of task completion: for the Grocery Shopper domain, the last sentence of the LLM prompt for the human utterance generation in the Conversation Module, the human is also prompted to ``Respond with `Buy the basket' when you deem necessary items that fulfills your human profile and what you have previously said are in the basket after a few rounds of conversations and in their right quantities''.
+For the Robot domain, the human is prompted with the additional request to ``Respond with `task completed' when you deem necessary items that fulfills your human profile''.

+\textbf{Inference Module:}